nvinayvarma189/nvinayvarma189.github.io/content/posts/habit-sustaining.md

     4. On some days, things come up and I happen to miss practicing my habit.
 I tell myself it is fine, I don't want to kick myself and self-loath.
 I write down the reasons why I did not practice my hobby.
 Once I see a pattern in my failure reasons, I try to tackle it and not see.
 It gives me the confidence that I can figure it out. (compassion).

 The success rate jumpted to 67%.
 What changed is now I only had to optimise for going to the library (the necessary steps are to).

+Something I'm still trying to figure out and stop doing

+I sometimes fall in a bing loop.
+All it takes is one moment of opening YT shorts and 2 hours are gone.
+I'm still trying to figure out what can I do instead of checking my phone whenever there is a 5-10 minute break.